scepstein/Election-Data/README.md

 # Election Data
-A repository for U.S. election data dumps and analysis on random topics.
-Includes custom-generated Shapefiles to make election analytics easier for others.
+This repo hosts various election data projects, including but not limited to shapefiles (geographic data), raw data sources, tabluations, and analysis.
+The scope of projects covered and resources available from each project are highly variable.

-## Election Data
+*  [Nassau County, NY 2022 Elections [Precinct-Level] [Shapefile]](https://github.com/scepstein/Election-Data/tree/main/Nassau%20County%2C%20NY%20'22) Map and shapefile of precinct level data for 2022 general election results for several key elections.
-*  [Nassau County, NY 2022 Elections [Precinct-Level] [Shapefile]](https://github.com/scepstein/Election-Data/tree/main/Nassau%20County%2C%20NY%20'22)
+*  [Town of Hempstead, New York Election Analysis 2017-2024](https://github.com/scepstein/Election-Data/tree/main/Town%20of%20Hempstead%202025%20analysis).
+A novel data source featuring election tabulations specific to Town of Hempstead, New York.
+Tabulations specific to this jurisidiction are not widely available.